 Despite all of these issues which I have discussed above, the most significant in the contemporary period is the solution to the current water crisis which is an alarming situation to counter.
 Even constructing dams are difficult for a developing state because many factors have to be taken into account before ahead but it’s one of the many choices that are left for a developing state like Pakistan which has to face this intense alarming water crisis situation to adopt for its reservoirs fueling.

-Hence, there is a need for Pakistan to take really significant steps on water resource management and to work upon its water conserving and storing policies.
-And all of this management should be done in a way that will be sufficient enough for fulfilling the densely population needs.
+Hence, there is a need for Pakistan to take really significant steps on water resource management and to work upon its water-conserving and store policies.
+And all of this management should be done in a way that will be sufficient enough for fulfilling the dense population needs.